-Leslie Flint continued with his work until just before his death in 1994.
+Leslie Flint continued with his work until just before his death in 1994

-The Leslie Flint Educational Trust have thousands of these recordings spanning almost 60 years.
+and The Leslie Flint Educational Trust have thousands of these recordings spanning almost 60 years.

 They represent the greater proportion of the lifetime's work of Leslie Flint.

-and previously unpublished recordings are digitised and added to the recordings archive.
+and previously unpublished recordings are enhanced and added to the recordings archive.